kashmir96/osoappliance/content/posts/air-conditioning-electrical-box.md

 ---

 title: Air Conditioning Electrical Box
 description: "Air conditioning electrical boxes are a crucial part of any air conditioning unit.
-They provide the electrical wiring, circuit bre...check it out to learn"
+They provide the electrical wiring, circuit bre...learn about it in this post"
 keywords: air
-publishDate: 45084
+publishDate: 6/7/2023
 tags: ["Heat Pump"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/188.webp
+ image: /img/heatpump/382.webp
- alt: 'a highly polished heat pump just going on the market'
+ alt: 'the top local heat pump a recent addition '

 ---